 The Local Government Engineering Department (LGED) with the financial assistance of the World Bank (WB) has been successfully implementing rural infrastructure development projects since early nineties of the last century.
-After successful implementation of previous three projects, the Government of Bangladesh (GOB) looked for financial assistances from the International Development Association (IDA) of the World Bank to improve and rehabilitate the high-priority rural infrastructure in 26 districts covering mainly eastern parts of Bangladesh (excluding Chittagong Hill Tracts) under LGED.
-Responding the GoB's request, IDA agreed to extend its credit facilities of about US\$ 300 million for the Second Rural Transport Improvement Project (RTIP II).
-The GoB contribution for this project was US\$ 117 million.
-This project supported rural transport related infrastructure including inland water transport and maintenance needs of the 26 contagious districts of Bangladesh.
-As per the original plan, Tthis project is going to be concluded on April 2018.
+After successful implementation of previous three projects, the Government of Bangladesh (GoB) looked for financial assistances from the International Development Association (IDA) of the World Bank to improve and rehabilitate the high-priority rural infrastructure in 26 districts covering mainly eastern parts of Bangladesh (excluding Chittagong Hill Tracts) under LGED.
+Responding the GoB's request, IDA agreed to extend its credit facilities of about US\$ 300 million for the Second Rural Transport Improvement Project (RTIP-II).
+The GoB contribution for this project is US\$ 117 million.